kivy/pyjnius/docs/source/android.rst

 Accelerometer access
 --------------------

-The accelerometer is a good example that show how you need to wrote a little Java code that you can access later with Pyjnius.
+The accelerometer is a good example that shows how to write a little Java code that you can access later with Pyjnius.

 The `SensorManager
 <http://developer.android.com/reference/android/hardware/SensorManager.html>`_
-lets you access to the device's sensors.
+lets you access the device's sensors.
 To use it, you need to register a `SensorEventListener
 <http://developer.android.com/reference/android/hardware/SensorEventListener.html>`_
 and overload 2 abstract methods: `onAccuracyChanged` and `onSensorChanged`.